librenms/librenms/doc/Developing/os/Health-Information.md

   - `divisor`: This is the divisor to use against the returned `value`.
   - `multiplier`: This is the multiplier to use against the returned `value`.
+  - `const`: This is the constant to add to the returned `value` (after both multiplier and divisor have been processed).
   - `skip_values`: This is an array of values we should skip over (see note below).
   - `skip_value_lt`: If sensor value is less than this, skip the discovery.
   - `skip_value_gt`: If sensor value is greater than this, skip the discovery.